sparkflows/sparkflows-docs/docs/tutorials/etl/time-function.rst

 Time Function
 =============

-Date Time features with TimeFunctions Operator
+Date Time features with TimeFunctions Operator.

 There are many instances when we want to do time-series analysis.